Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

     Version : 1.0
 -->

-### Connecting KICKLE
+### Connecting Kickle

-Each Kickle embed its own website and settings GUI.
-First, ensure that Kickle is on a DHCP network.
+Each Kickle unit embeds its own website and GUI settings.
+First, ensure that Kickle is on a dhcp network.
 Then, make sure that your computer is on the same sub-network.

-- Connect KICKLE to the screen's HDMI port.
+- Connect Kickle to the screen's HDMI port.
 - If the screen is a touchscreen, connect the touchscreen source to Kickle via USB.
-If not, connect an USB mouse.
+If not, connect a USB mouse.
-- Connect the camera and the microphone to USB ports **at the back of Kickle**.
+- Connect the camera and the microphone to USB ports **on the back of the Kickle**.
-- Start KICKLE by pressing the power button.
+- Start Kickle by pressing the power button.

 #### Setting Up Kickle Using First Time Configuration